-> Amazingly this lens remains sharp even wide open at F 1.4 If you’re after an extremely narrow depth of field.
+Amazingly this lens remains sharp even wide open at F 1.4 If you’re after a highly narrow depth of field.

-Having an aperture of f 1.4 means that you’ll also have plenty of light without having to resort to high ISO.
+Having an aperture of f 1.4 means you’ll also have plenty of light without resorting to high ISO.

 So that’s one of the nice things about having a lens with such a wide aperture.

-If you like the look of a narrow depth of field for a street product and still life photography or if you really into Astrophotography, this is a lens you need to take a look at your offer’s great performance at a reasonable price.
+If you like the look of a narrow depth of field for a street product and still life photography, or if you are really into Astrophotography, this is a lens you need to take a look at your offer’s outstanding performance at a reasonable price.

-And I think that once you experience a manual focus lens, you might find yourself liking it much more for these types of photography.
+And I think that once you experience a manual focus lens, you might like it much more for these types of photography.

-It’s awesome for video.
-I don’t know if any of you guys are video shooters, but it’s really cool to have that wide-angle yet a really shallow depth of field.
+I don’t know if any of you guys are video shooters, but having that wide-angle yet shallow depth of field is cool.

 Other than that, you can’t beat the price; you can’t beat the performance.

-It’s worth checking out, and it’s definitely worth the purchase.
+It’s worth checking out, and it’s worth the purchase.

-This is by far my most used lens for all sorts of landscape and travel and even Astrophotography.
+This is my most used lens for landscape and travel and even Astrophotography.

-Let’s go through the pros and cons of why I use it the most of any lens in my bag and why you need to have it in yours as well.
+Let’s go through the pros and cons of why I use it the most of any lens in my bag and why you need it in yours.

 Prime lenses are fantastic, but I don’t believe they’re the only good lens.